cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_deblur035_report.md

 **Score**: 5/10

-> *The rendering shows a plausible indoor layout with recognizable geometry, but overall realism is compromised by heavy blur and painterly texturing that reduces fine-grained texture fidelity.
-Minor depth alignment issues exist near the windows and table edge, yet no severe geometric breakage is observed.*
+> *The reconstruction shows a plausible interior layout with correct surface arrangements, but geometric fidelity is compromised by strong painterly distortion and depth ambiguity.
+Textures are blur-affected and exhibit inconsistency across surfaces, reducing realism.
+Overall, it's identifiable as a 3DGS-like render with notable geometric and texture artifacts that prevent it from matching a real scene closely.*

 **Detected Issues**:
-- ⚠️ **Depth Or Perspective Errors**: Some depth cues and edge alignments appear slightly off, particularly around the window frames and table edge, giving a mild sense of perspective distortion.
+- ⚠️ **Curved Or Warped Walls**: Ceiling and wall planes appear overly distorted with painterly warping, especially near the ceiling edge and along the left wall panel.
+- ⚠️ **Misaligned Edges**: Window/door frames and some furniture edges do not align cleanly, leading to subtle structural mismatches at joints.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues are softened; some foreground elements blend with background, reducing precise spatial separation (e.g., table edge vs floor).
+- 🎨 **Ghosting**: Faint double-edges and smeared textures in reflective surfaces and fabric areas.
-- 🎨 **Over Blur**: Strong overall blur/painterly effect reduces fine texture fidelity and sharpness.
+- 🎨 **Over Blur**: Overall scene appears heavily blurred, washing out fine details and reducing crispness of textures.
-- 🎨 **Texture Inconsistency**: Inconsistent surface textures (sofa, table, walls) with irregular brush-like patterns across surfaces.
+- 🎨 **Texture Inconsistency**: Inconsistent texture quality across surfaces (wood, fabric, and walls) with abrupt transitions.

 ### View 3 (60°)